lp-nedelkov/lp-nedelkov/README.md

-I'm a detail-oriented and analytical thinker with a passion for programming, who has spent the last several months brushing up on his core Java, Algorithms and Data structures, SQL and overall coding skills.
-Furthermore, I have been exploring technologies such as Maven, SpringBoot and ORM via Spring Data JPA by developing some simple REST APIs.
-I have also familiarised myself with version control systems such as Git.
-I’m currently learning React, JQuery and JavaScript for frond-end development.
+I'm a detail-oriented and analytical thinker with a passion for programming.
+On my current position as Software Engineer I’m working with the following technologies: Java 8, Maven, Jenkins, Nexus, Atlassian apps(Jira, Bitbucket, Confluence), Linux, Bash scripting.

 I'm looking to collaborate on any interesting projects utilizing the mentioned technologies.